ISO 9001:2008 QUALITY MANAGEMENT SYSTEM

 - Consists only of quality vessels, owned and operated by quality owners and ship managers.

-It is our mission that the highly regarded professional support of the Maritime Services Group remains readily available for the benefit of our customers.
+It is our mission that the highly regarded professional support of the Maritime Services Group remains readily available for the benefit of industry stakeholders.
 When acceptable vessel operations are not interrupted or disturbed, all concerned will profit.
 We shall continue to strive toward holding true to this mission.

-The Board of Managers has ensured its policy is carried out through the establishment of mission objectives set at relevant functions and levels in the MSG.
-These mission objectives are consistent with quality policy and measurable through defined service goals.
+The Board of Managers has ensured that the Strategic Plan and its own policies are carried out through the establishment of mission objectives set at relevant functions and levels in the MSG.
+These mission objectives are consistent with the Strategic Plan and the Quality Policy and measurable through defined service goals.

 - Maintain facilities, resources and personnel commensurate with the service demands of the Registry;